Extract Selected Content Between Nodes

 Extract Content Between Specific Runs

 You can extract content between inline nodes such as a Run as well.
 Runs from different paragraphs can be passed as markers.
 The code below shows how to extract specific text in-between the same Paragraph node.
 The code example given below shows how to extract content between specific runs of the same paragraph using the ExtractContent method.
 You can download the template file of this example from here.

-The Result The extracted text displayed on the console.
+The Result The extracted text is displayed on the console.

 Extract Content using a Field

 In our case let’s set the last parameter passed to the ExtractContent method to false to exclude the field from the extraction.
 We will render the extracted content to PDF.
 The code example given below shows how to extract content between a specific field and paragraph in the document using the ExtractContent method.
 You can download the template file of this example from here.

 The Result The extracted content between the field and paragraph, without the field and paragraph marker nodes rendered to PDF.